 All workplaces should be free from sexual harassment and the National Theatre is no exception.
 It has always been our policy to treat such matters very seriously, and this policy sets out how all our staff can seek support and report any unwanted behaviours.

 The policy aims to enable staff, creatives and practitioners to challenge any unwanted behaviour in the workplace, and to outline how we will deal with any complaints of harassment that we receive.
 It also makes clear the standards of behaviour we expect from all who work here.
 We do not tolerate sexual harassment at the National Theatre, and we will always investigate and take appropriate action.

-If anyone not currently working at the NT has anything to bring to our attention they can contact either Liz Fosbury, Chief Operating Officer, or Tony Peers, Director of Human Resources.
+If anyone not currently working at the NT has anything to bring to our attention they can contact either Liz Fosbury, Chief Operating Officer, or Rachel Saxon, Acting Director of Human Resources.

 - You are entitled to work in an environment that is free from sexual harassment.